prashiln79/nodejs-docker-kubernetes-setup/README.md

  - load Balancer - make a pod accessible from outside the cluster
  - External name - redirect an in-cluster reuest to a CName url

+## ingress-nginx
+- project that will create a load balancer service + an ingress for us

+## similar project kubernetes-ingress